American Society for Engineering Education: History

 A full reading of the history of ASEE can be found in a 1993 centennial article in the Journal of Engineering Education.

 Founded initially as the Society for the Promotion of Engineering Education (SPEE) in 1893, the society was created at a time of great growth in American higher education.
 In 1862, Congress passed the Morrill Land-Grant Act, which provided money for states to establish public institutions of higher education.
 These institutions focused on providing practical skills, especially "for the benefit of Agriculture and the Mechanic Arts".
 As a result of increasingly available higher education, more Americans started entering the workforce with advanced training in applied fields of knowledge.
 However, they often lacked grounding in the science and engineering principles underlying this practical knowledge.

 After a generation of students had passed through these new public universities, professors of engineering began to question whether they should adopt a more rigorous approach to teaching the fundamentals of their field.
 Ultimately, they concluded that engineering curricula should stress fundamental scientific and mathematical principles, not hands-on apprenticeship experiences.
 To organize support for this approach to engineering education, SPEE was formed in the midst of the 1893 Chicago World’s Fair.
 Known as the World's Columbian Exposition, this event heralded the promise of science and engineering by introducing many Americans, for example, to the wonders of electricity.
 Emerging out of the Fair’s World Engineering Congress, SPEE members dedicated themselves to improving engineering education at the classroom level.
 Over its history, the society has put out several reports on the subject, such as the Mann Report (1907), the Wickenden Study (1920s), and the Grinter Report (1955).
+From 1929 to 1930, the society's president was Robert I. Rees, a retired US Army brigadier general and executive with AT&T.